huggingface/blog/mistral-coreml.md

 because of the vertically integrated software stack that harnesses Apple Silicon's capabilities to the fullest.
 Apple also offers a platform for developers to run models on-device, known as Core ML.
-This software stack allows you to run ML models across all 3 compute units (CPU, GPU & Neural Engine).
+This software stack allows you to run ML models across all 3 compute units (CPU, GPU & Neural Engine) available on Apple Silicon hardware.

 In this blog post, we’ll be exploring some of the best new Core ML features to replicate the Mistral 7B example Apple showcased in the